albertmenglongli/pythonic-toolbox/README.md

     # Peter Parkers from multiverse in same age.
-    {'name': 'Peter Parker', 'sex': 'male', 'age': 16, 'alias': 'Spider Man'}, {'name': 'Peter Parker', 'sex': 'male', 'age': 16, 'alias': 'Spider Man'}, ]
+    {'name': 'Peter Parker', 'sex': 'male', 'age': 16, 'alias': 'Spider Man'}, {'name': 'Peter Parker', 'sex': 'male', 'age': 16, 'alias': 'Spider Man'},
+    # test same dict, but the order of dict is different
+    {'name': 'Peter Parker', 'sex': 'male', 'alias': 'Spider Man', 'age': 16}, ]

 # Only one Peter Parker will be kept, for all data are exactly same.